markraley/versioned-polymorphic-buffers/README.md

 ```

-We've made the name field obsolete by adding a "highest number of 1", and we've advanced the language highest version target specifier to "2".
-For javascript, we've raised the lowest version as well to demonstrate version out of range errors.
+The Card.name field is redundant (the Card.id field suffices by itself) and takes up much message space so by adding a number 1 to the Card.name line the vrange is closed out to 1-1.
+For javascript only, we've raised the lowest version as well to demonstrate version out of range errors.

 ```
 $ ./run_r2.sh